echosyzygy/goster/README.md

 # goster
-Chrome browser extension for minimalistic writing
+Chrome browser extension for minimalistic writing.
+It is designed to takes notes or writing.
+Download it and tweak it to the way you like.

+# Issues
+This is just a pet project.
+There are absolutely no guarantees this will work correctly (or at all) on your system.
+There are a lot of issues with it so beware it's really kind of a mess!

 # How to Install a Chrome Extension
 To install a Chrome extension, follow these steps:

 ## 📥 Download the Extension